maitak/sitebuilding/README.md

 `git push origin dev`
 1. Wait for the deployment to happen (see [#missioncontrol](https://amazee.slack.com/messages/missioncontrol/) Slack channel)
 1. Run `drush updb` at the @dev server

-### Updating pre-installed contrib modules
+1. Update contrib modules
   1. Get list of available updates
     `drush up -n`
   1. Check which modules should be updated (if a contrib module uses dev version, `drush up` may falsely report that update is required like `7.x-2.2+9-dev > 8.x-2.x-dev`, in this case, it's better to update the module manually)
   1. Run updates for certain modules
     `drush up <MODULE1> <MODULE2> <...> -y`
   1. Commit/push changes (run `drush updb` on Dev, if you did the above in Vagrant)